mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/common_concepts_and_interfaces.md

 #### ICanRunCheckManually

-[ICanRunCheckManually](http://127.0.0.1:63320/node?ref=r%3A657c9fde-2f36-4e61-ae17-20f02b8630ad%28org.iets3.core.base.structure%29%2F4450571177430728250) can be implemented to support running checks that are executed through one of the actions (runAllManuallyOnModel, runAllManuallyOnRoot, runManuallyOnContainer etc.) or are executed through intentions.
+[ICanRunCheckManually](http://127.0.0.1:63320/node?ref=r%3A657c9fde-2f36-4e61-ae17-20f02b8630ad%28org.iets3.core.base.structure%29%2F4450571177430728250) can be implemented to support running checks that are executed through one of the actions (runAllManuallyOnModel, runAllManuallyOnRoot, runManuallyOnContainer) or are executed through intentions.
 The result of a check can be stored as a user object of a node.
-The interface also supports updating the editor with the test results, for example, highlighting the background of a test with a color and refreshing the editor.
+The interface also supports updating the editor with the test results, for example, highlighting the background of a test with color and refreshing the editor.

 Example: